egberts/egberts.github.io-src/content/articles/dns-bind9-rndc.md

 * Do not include any `controls` clause in the `named` config file(s). (default)
 * Explicitly define the `controls` clause.

-To explicitly defined `rndc` to be restrict to just the `localhost` for only observational purpose:
+To explicitly defined `rndc` to be restricted to just the `localhost` for only observational purpose:

 ```nginx